Zhou Yongkang: Politburo Standing Committee

 On February 20, 2011, Zhou said to assembled officials at a national security conference that law enforcement must "put together a comprehensive system to prevent disturbance and control social order, so that conflict can be resolved at the embryonic stage."
 In that year, some 130,000 "mass incidents" of protest and violence were reported around the country, mostly caused by official corruption, environmental degradation, and social security issues.
-Incidences of police brutality increased, and in many cases police involvement in popular protests exacerbated underlying problems and led to further violence.
-Towards the end of his term, Zhou presided over a national security & law enforcement system that operated with no meaningful external oversight and operating independently from government organs and the party's collective leadership.
+Incidents of police brutality increased, and in many cases, police involvement in popular protests exacerbated underlying problems and led to further violence.
+Towards the end of his term, Zhou presided over a national security & law enforcement system that operated with no meaningful external oversight and operated independently from government organs and the party's collective leadership.
 As a result of his vast state security "empire" as well as strong remnants of his influence in the national oil sector and Sichuan, Zhou was ranked 29th in the 2011 Forbes list of the world's most powerful people.

 Chinese rights activists, such as members of the Weiquan movement, were especially critical of Zhou's tenure as China's security chief.
 Civil rights lawyer Pu Zhiqiang criticized Zhou in a public lecture at Hong Kong University in December 2011.
 Two years later, Pu wrote on his microblog that Zhou "brought great disaster and inflicted great suffering on the country and its people."
 Pu wrote that the weiwen policies spearheaded by Zhou had severely undermined progress in the protection of human rights and rule of law, led to unprecedented levels of popular distrust of government authority, expanded the realm of party control in the lives of ordinary citizens, and ran counter to the spirit of the "Harmonious Society" ideology of the Hu-Wen administration.
 Former State Council functionary Yu Meisun (俞梅荪) said that Zhou's ten years in power were the "ten darkest years for law and order in history [...] a severe reversal of progress."